By Finn J.D. John

-THEY FOUND THE GRIZZLED prospector’s body slumped over a sample of ore on the floor of the rude log cabin he’d been staying in, deep in the wilderness of southern Oregon, late in the spring of 1897.
+THEY FOUND THE grizzled prospector’s body slumped over a sample of ore on the floor of the rude log cabin he’d been staying in, deep in the wilderness of southern Oregon, late in the spring of 1897.
 He’d apparently dropped dead one evening while assaying out the samples he’d gathered that day — probably poisoned by some of the chemicals he was using.

 But this wasn’t just any random gold prospector.
 This badly decomposed body was all that was mortal of the most famous prospector of the American West — and certainly one of the richest and most successful: Ed Schieffelin, the man who discovered and named the Tombstone mine in Arizona.